facebook/docusaurus/website/docs/migration-from-v1-to-v2.md

 This provides a clear distinction between Docusaurus' official packages and community maintained packages.
 In another words, all Docusaurus' official packages are namespaced under `@docusaurus/`.

-Meanwhile, the default doc site functionalities provided by Docusaurus 1 is now provided by `@docusaurus/preset-classic`.
+Meanwhile, the default doc site functionalities provided by Docusaurus 1 are now provided by `@docusaurus/preset-classic`.
 Therefore, we need to add this dependency as well:

 ```diff
 // package.json